Vehicular Multistatic OTFS-ISAC: A Geometry-Aware Deployment and Kalman-Based Tracking: Targets Localization Via Cooperative Sensing

-By selecting and averaging only those estimates that exhibit spatial coherence, this method reduces the influence of unexpected estimates with large errors.
-Next, we investigate the effect of the locations of the AN $\mathcal{A}_0$ and receivers in geometrical triangulation while estimating the location of the targets.
+By selecting and averaging only estimates that exhibit spatial coherence, this method reduces influence of unexpected estimates with large errors.
+Now, using estimated targets' location and velocity in \eqref{eq:avg_approach} or \eqref{eq:nearest_sel}, channel is estimated as follows.